thimc/vproc/README.md

 - [ ] implement a way to be able to select and kill a process from the list
 - [ ] man page
 - [ ] use bio.h functions and hopefully up the performance a bit
+- [ ] add functionality to sort by the different columns